Mrs Malmouna Abass Luangala

 Interests: International social development consultant who has lived and worked in 9 countries and who specializes in Democratic Republic of Congo and China.
 Works with marginalised communities on capacity building programmes (livelihood and poverty alleviation projects) Active with Sydney Development Circle, a free collaborative network open to anyone interested in community development and international aid, which also features an Africa Interest Group which meets every 2 months.
 We are always seeking expert speakers on a range of topics.
 If interested or if you have suggestions, please email Lucy.

-Associate Professor Paul Huddleston
+Assoc.
+Prof. Paul Huddleston

 University of Western Australia, School of Earth and Environment